SeanRoger1007/SeanRoger1007/README.md

 ## 👨‍💻 About Me

-I'm a **Front-End Developer** with a strong focus on a **Rudimentary Design**, **HTML, C++, JS**, and engineering systems designed to scale.
+I'm a **Front-End Developer** with a strong focus on a **Architectural Design**, **HTML, C++, JS**, and engineering systems designed to scale.
 I believe great software starts with great foundations — and that consistency in life translates directly into consistency in code.

 - 🌱 Learning **System Design & Distributed Systems** to architect high-availability backends with Spring Boot
 - 🏛️ Strong advocate for **Clean Architecture** — separation of concerns, testability, and maintainability by design
-- 💬 Ask me about **Full-Stack Development, Java/Spring Boot Architecture, and Scalable API Design**
+- 💬 Ask me about **Front-End Development, Java Architecture, and Scalable API Design**
-- 🎯 **2026 Goal:** Transition into a Junior Full-Stack role focusing on scalable Cloud Architectures and System Design
+- 🎯 **2026 Goal:** Transition into a Junior Front-End role focusing on scalable Architectures and System Design
-- ⚡ I thrive on consistency — my days start with a **gym session** and wind down deep-diving into **CS research papers**
+- ⚡ I thrive on consistency — my days start with a **workout/arcade** and wind down deep-diving into **Deep Learning**
-- ✉️ **stephenjozaraspe@gmail.com**
+- ✉️ **seanroger21@gmail.com**

 ---